 What are the medium- to long-term effects of pandemics?
 Do they differ from other economic disasters?
-We study major pandemics using rates of return on assets stretching back to the 14th century.
+We study major pandemics using rates of return on assets stretching back to the fourteenth century.
 Significant macroeconomic after-effects of pandemics persist for decades, with rates of return substantially depressed.
 The responses are in stark contrast to what happens after wars.
-Our findings also accord with wage and output responses, using more limited data, and are consistent with the neoclassical growth model: capital is destroyed in wars, but not in pandemics; pandemics instead may induce more labor scarcity and/or more precautionary savings.
+Our findings also accord with wage and output responses, using more limited data, and are consistent with the neoclassical growth model: capital is destroyed in wars but not in pandemics; pandemics instead may induce more labor scarcity or more precautionary savings, or both.